AndrewAltimit/Documentation/docs/aws.md

 - **AWS Database Migration Service**: Migrate databases to AWS with minimal downtime.
 - **AWS DataSync**: Transfer data to and from AWS quickly and securely.
 - **AWS Snow Family**: Use physical devices to transport large amounts of data to and from AWS.

-## Common Architectural Solutions

-### Serverless Architecture

-- Utilize AWS Lambda for compute and Amazon API Gateway for handling HTTP requests.
-- Leverage Amazon S3 for static website hosting and object storage.
-- Use Amazon DynamoDB for serverless databases.

-### Microservices Architecture

-- Implement containerized microservices using Amazon ECS or EKS.
-- Use Amazon API Gateway for service-to-service communication and API management.
-- Leverage Amazon RDS or DynamoDB for database services.

-### Big Data and Analytics

-- Ingest and process real-time data using Amazon Kinesis Data Streams and Kinesis Data Analytics.
-- Use Amazon EMR for batch processing and Amazon Redshift for data warehousing.
-- Visualize and analyze data using Amazon QuickSight.

-### Machine Learning Pipeline

-- Train, deploy, and manage ML models using Amazon SageMaker.
-- Use Amazon S3 for storing training datasets and model artifacts.
-- Integrate with other AWS services like Lambda, API Gateway, and Kinesis for real-time processing and predictions.

-### High Availability and Disaster Recovery

-- Design your architecture for high availability by deploying resources across multiple Availability Zones (AZs).
-- Use Amazon RDS Multi-AZ deployments, Amazon EFS, and Amazon S3 for durable and highly available storage.
-- Leverage AWS services like Amazon Route 53, Elastic Load Balancing (ELB), and Auto Scaling Groups to ensure fault tolerance and load distribution.

-### Web Application Hosting

-- Host web applications using Amazon EC2 instances behind an Application Load Balancer (ALB).
-- Store static assets in Amazon S3 and use Amazon CloudFront for content delivery.
-- Utilize Amazon RDS or DynamoDB for database storage.

-### Data Processing and ETL

-- Ingest data using Amazon Kinesis Data Streams or Firehose.
-- Process and transform data using AWS Glue, AWS Data Pipeline, or AWS Step Functions.
-- Store processed data in Amazon S3, Amazon RDS, Amazon Redshift, or Amazon Elasticsearch Service.

-### Hybrid Cloud Solutions

-- Extend your on-premises data center to AWS using AWS Direct Connect or VPN connections.
-- Use AWS Storage Gateway and AWS Outposts for hybrid cloud storage and compute solutions.
-- Leverage AWS services like Amazon RDS, Amazon WorkSpaces, and Amazon Connect to extend your on-premises solutions to the cloud.